chanezon/docker-tips/x11/README.md

 ## Examples

 The examples assume you have started XQuartz (xstart) and that you have setup the DISPLAY_MAC environment variable.

+Examples are shown without authentication.
+Just add -v ~/.Xauthority:/root/.Xauthority (or mount it under the home directory of the user in the Docker image that is used to start the process).

 ### Spring Tool Suite